JoseLion/lynxts/packages/core/docs/interfaces/FieldRenderProps.md

 • **handleChange**: \<A\>(`mapper`: (...`args`: `A`) => [`ValueByPath`](../README.md#valuebypath)\<`T`, `K`\> \| `D`) => (...`args`: `A`) => `void`

+Helper function that creates a handler function which runs the field setter with the value obtaioed by the `mapper`.

+**`Param`**

+a function to map the callback arguments to the next value

 #### Type declaration

 ▸ \<`A`\>(`mapper`): (...`args`: `A`) => `void`